Become a Driving Instructor

 ISM ADI Training Plan

 The full three-Stage Modular ADI Training Course costs €2250.00.
-Our ADI training is conducted by industry experts on a 1:1 basis.
-Please note that home study is required, and we will advise you about the best way to proceed with all relevant information to properly prepare for each exam.
+Industry experts conduct our ADI training on a 1:1 basis.
+Please note that home study is required, and we will advise you about the best way to proceed with all relevant information to prepare for each exam properly.
 You will also receive a complimentary ADI Stage 3 Teaching Manual to prepare for your final Stage 3 exam.

 ADI STAGE 1: Home Study + Revision Session (1 x half-day session; 4 hours) of Classroom/Online Based Theory Training.